jinxlover/daily-unbiased-news/README.md

   across all categories.
 Links open in a new tab.
 - **Search:** A client‑side search bar lets you filter articles by keyword across titles and descriptions.
+- **Bias indicator:** Each article carries a simple bias score based on the source domain, displayed as a small color-coded marker.
 - **Frequent refresh:** A GitHub Action defined in `.github/workflows/update.yml` runs the `fetch_news.py` script every 10 minutes.
 This script fetches the RSS feeds, deduplicates and sorts the results, then writes them to